Jane Kallir: Museum exhibitions

-She has curated three shows for The Belvedere in Vienna: Egon Schiele in der Österreichischen Galerie, Egon Schiele: Self-Portraits and Portraits and The Women of Klimt, Schiele and Kokoschka.
+She has curated three shows for the Belvedere in Vienna: Egon Schiele in der Österreichischen Galerie, Egon Schiele: Self-Portraits and Portraits, and The Women of Klimt, Schiele and Kokoschka.

 Kallir has also sent Grandma Moses exhibitions to more than 30 venues in the U.S. and Japan.

-Her involvement with the artist continues a tradition that dates to Moses’ first one-person show, which took place at the Galerie St. Etienne in 1940.

 Publications

 Kallir is the author of 21 art books.
 She has published nine volumes on Egon Schiele, including the artist’s catalogue raisonné, and seven studies on other aspects of fin-de-siècle Austrian art.
 Her 1986 history, Viennese Design and the Wiener Werkstätte, remains a standard text on the subject.